 It wouldn’t be accurate to say COBOL is like Basic, but there are some similarities.
-If you’ve used Basic, especially one of the earliest forms, you’d recognise some of the concepts.
+If you’ve used Basic, especially an early version, you’d recognise some of the concepts.

 Printing numbers, text

-One of its big features back in the day was the ability to carefully place printed numbers and text in the right places on forms… so that computers could, among other things, write paper cheques.
+One big feature back in the day was the ability to carefully place printed numbers and text in the right places on forms… so that computers could, among other things, write paper cheques.